commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 ![ide-reconnect.png](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/ide-reconnect.png)

-If you are connected you will see the following bottom right of the terminal in gree color:
+If you are connected you will see the following bottom right of the terminal in green color:

 ![ide-connected](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/ide-connected.png)

 # I see '401 - Bad Credentials.' in the terminal while `clive` command.
 What does this mean, and how can I fix it?

 This means your Github Token has been expired.
-Your Github account need to be reauthorized with Commit.Live account.
+Your Github account needs to be reauthorized with Commit.Live account.
 Contact tech@greyatom.com to know how to fix this.

 # `clive submit/test` command showing "It doesn't look like you're in a lesson directory.Please cd into an appropriate directory and try again", how can I fix this?